Linaname/async-chat-client/README.md

 ### Send message

-Autorise or register new user by nickname and send message to chat:
+Authorize or register new user by nickname and send message to chat:

 ```bash
 $ python minechat_sender.py -h